DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] Name the release "ISISX.Y.Z Production".

 ??? example "CI/CD: Conda Release"
     `github-release.yml` builds ISIS (with kakadu) and uploads those builds to conda.
+It also updates the ISIS Docs for the release version.

     Triggered by GitHub Releases, pushes to `*.*.*_RC*` or `*.*.*_LTS` branches, or manually.

-    - If this action fails, make sure to complete the conda build/upload manually.
+    - If this action fails, make sure to complete the conda build/upload manually, and keep the docs up to date.

     - Make sure the images this action relies on are up to date.
     Only the most recent two mac versions are supported,